LilyTruong2291/COVID19-in-NYC/README.md

 ## Findings

-My analysis led me to the conclusion that the available evidence does not support the hypothesis that COVID-19 disproportionately affects low-income areas.
-More data is needed to explore this issue further.
-Namely, I'd be very interested in adding employment data and commuting patterns to get a more accurate picture.
+My analysis led me to the conclusion that the available evidence does support the hypothesis that COVID-19 disproportionately affects low-income areas.

 *Thanks to **Farrokh Mansouri** for his mentorship in this domain.*